darioguarascio/renting-berlin/README.md

 # Renting Berlin project
 *renting.berlin* is a project born out of living the nightmare of finding a place to live in Berlin, aiming to make a little bit better the house hunting process, already difficult per se, and in Berlin this task becomes a full-time frustrating job, eating out your time and nerves.

+## DISCLAIMER
+Some websites implement an anti-automated requests policy that end up with this bot unable to perform requests.
+There are tecniques to bypass this protections such as rotating proxies or increasing requests interval, none of which have been implemented here as this is a proof-of-concept.
+In short: take it as it is

 ## How to find an apartment in Berlin?
 The modern approach is to use real estate websites such as [immobilienscout24](https://www.immobilienscout24.de) or [wg-gesucht](https://www.wg-gesucht.de/).
 Because of Berlin's high demand, one of the main issues of this process is the significant loss of time spent waiting for new ads to be published.
 After searching for a while, you can start feeling the pressure of having more demand than offer, which pushes you to try to be among the first ones applying, in order to have more chances.